gabriel-azion/doc-studies-mocks/blogposts/cli-logs/cli-logs.md

 2. The Azion CLI interacts with the GraphQL API.
 3. The GraphQL API responds by returning logs from the last five minutes.
 4. The CLI processes and interprets this data.
-5. The logs are then presented to the user, with an option to display the data in a more readable, beautified format.
+5. The logs are presented to the user, with an option to display the data in a more readable, beautified format.

 ### Azion logs with live tail